EnvisionIot/enhybrid-demo/README.md

 ### Extended Functions

-Besides the above plugins, EnvHybrid also provides plugins that support specific features, which will be available soon.
+Besides the above plugins, the framework also provides plugins that support specific features, which will be available soon.

 |             Plugin        |       Description     |
 |---------------------------|----------------|